Quick icebreakers for online meetings (that don’t suck)

 The icebreaker that we settled on this month built on a response to the tweet and was an anti-problem style question,

-“What is the worst icebreaker you’ve ever experienced”.
+“What is the worst icebreaker you’ve ever experienced?”.

 Answers included:

-- What’s your biggest sporting success (to a group of non-sporty people)
+• What’s your biggest sporting success (to a group of non-sporty people)

-- What’s your most proud achievement
+• What’s your most proud achievement

-- Map out your life over a timeline with happy and sad points
+• Map out your life over a timeline with happy and sad points

-- (remote) what are you wearing on your bottom half
+• (online) what are you wearing on your bottom half

-- What’s one interesting fact about you?
+• What’s one interesting fact about you?

-- Two truths and a lie
+• Two truths and a lie

-All these formats are intended for people to get to know each other better.
-Which might fine if you are on a team with good psychological safety, but makes many people cringe, feel inadequate, panic, get distracted or spend the rest of the day thinking about what they could have said instead.
+These might be ok if you are on a team who are comfortable with each other, but they make many people cringe, feel inadequate, panic, get distracted or spend the rest of the day thinking about what they could have said that was cooler instead.

 Not ideal.